-Earlier this summer, the City, in close collaboration with Lynchburg College, began a study to investigate potential solutions to the spillway inadequacy at College Lake Dam.
+Earlier this summer, the City, in close collaboration with University of Lynchburg, began a study to investigate potential solutions to the spillway inadequacy at College Lake Dam.
 The outcome of this study will help the City determine what actions should be taken to comply with new dam safety regulations adopted by the Commonwealth of Virginia.

 The Open House will provide attendees with an opportunity to hear about the progress of the study including the current schedule for study completion.
 In addition, members of the Study Team will be on hand to answer questions, and attendees will be encouraged to provide input regarding the proposed alternatives.

 The Study Team will present two alternatives being considered: rehabilitating the dam to meet current dam safety regulations or removing the dam and constructing wetlands where the lakebed once existed.
 Other improvements are also being considered, such as creating a smaller lakebed, re-engineering wetlands, creating a forebay to help with ongoing sediment removal, restoring the stream to pre-dam conditions, and creating a pedestrian crossing under the roadway.

 Throughout the summer, surveyors, engineers, and environmental scientists gathered information about the condition of College Lake and College Lake Dam.
 The results of these findings, along with information gathered from prior studies, including the overarching watershed management

 program for the City, will provide a complete picture of the project area.
 Once all information is reviewed in a comprehensive manner, the City will be able to make the best decision regarding the future of College Lake Dam.

 “We encourage anyone interested in the future of College Lake to come to the Open House,” said City Manager, Kim Payne.
 “We want to give citizens every opportunity to be heard and to be able to weigh in on this important matter.”